On the role of clustering in Personalized PageRank estimation: Details on Section experiments

 \textbf{Parameters:} For the scalar estimation experiments in Sections \ref{secExpSynScal} and \ref{secExpRealScal}, we use the algorithmic parameters shown in Table \ref{tabParam}.
 More specifically, \texttt{FW-BW-MCMC} uses Algorithm \ref{algApproxPROriginal} for forward DP with parameter $\tilde{r}^s_{\max}$ and samples $w \| \tilde{r}^s \|_1$ random walk starting node locations for each source $s$ (as in Algorithm \ref{algOurEstimatorPractical}), uses the walk sharing scheme from Section \ref{secManySource} to sample walks jointly across $S$, and uses Algorithm \ref{algApproxContMany} with parameter $r^t_{\max}$ for the targets; for \texttt{Bidirectional-PPR}, we sample $w$ walks separately for each source and run Algorithm \ref{algApproxCont} separately for each target.
 In practice, we find that $w$ given by the accuracy guarantee (Theorem \ref{STATE_FWBWMCMC_ACC}) is overly pessimistic, so we instead set $w = \frac{c r^t_{\max} }{\delta}$ for both methods, with $c$ given in the table.
 For the matrix experiments in Sections \ref{secExpSynMat} and \ref{secExpRealMat}, we use the same $\tilde{r}^s_{\max}$ and $r^t_{\max}$ values.
 Furthermore, we set $w = l \tfrac{c r^t_{\max} }{\delta}$, $w = \| \Sigma \|_{\infty,1} \tfrac{c r^t_{\max} }{\delta}$, and $w = \sqrt{l\ \srank(P_T(S,:)+P_S^{\trans} R_T)} \tfrac{c r^t_{\max} }{\delta}$ for the baseline, $\sigma_{\max}$, and $\sigma_{\avg}$ schemes, respectively.

-\textbf{Single pair performance:} We note the parameters in Table \ref{tabParam} were chosen so the primitives \texttt{FW-BW-MCMC-Practical} and \texttt{Bidirectional-PPR} offer similar accuracy in the single pair case and balance runtime between dynamic programming (DP) and Monte Carlo (MC).
+\textbf{Single pair performance:} The parameters in Table \ref{tabParam} were chosen so the primitives \texttt{FW-BW-MCMC- Practical} and \texttt{Bidirectional-PPR} offer similar accuracy in the single pair case and balance runtime between dynamic programming (DP) and Monte Carlo (MC).
 To demonstrate this, we show statistics in Table \ref{tabParam}.
 We obtained the statistics by averaging across $10^3$ trials of the following procedure.
 First, we sample $t \in V$ uniformly.
 Next, we sample a ``significant'' source $s$ (i.e.\ $s$ satisfying $\pi_s(t) > \delta$) and an ``insignificant'' source $s'$ (i.e.\ $s'$ satisfying $\pi_{s'}(t) < \delta$).
 Since Theorem \ref{STATE_FWBWMCMC_ACC} bounds relative and absolute error for significant and insignificant pairs, respectively, we compute relative and absolute error for the $\pi_s(t)$ and $\pi_{s'}(t)$ estimates, respectively.
 (We do not report absolute error statistics as no insignificant estimate violated the absolute error guarantee.)
-Note that for the real datasets considered, we cannot compute $\pi_s(t)$ to test error performance; instead, we run Algorithm \ref{algApproxCont} with $r^t_{\max}$ replaced by $\eta = \frac{1}{n}$, denote the output $p^t_{\eta}, r^t_{\eta}$, and bound relative error for significant pairs as
+For real datasets, we cannot compute $\pi_s(t)$ to test error performance; instead, we run Algorithm \ref{algApproxCont} with $r^t_{\max}$ replaced by $\eta = \frac{1}{n}$, denote the output $p^t_{\eta}, r^t_{\eta}$, and bound relative error for significant pairs as

 where we have used $p_{\eta}^t(s) \in [ \pi_s(t) - \| r^t_{\eta} \|_{\infty} , \pi_s(t)]$ (which holds by \eqref{eqBwInvariant}), $\| r^t_{\eta} \|_{\infty} < \eta = \frac{1}{n}$ (which holds by Algorithm \ref{algApproxCont}), and $p_{\eta}^t(s) \geq \delta = \frac{10}{n}$ (which holds by choice of $s,t$).
 In the same manner, we can bound absolute error for insignificant pairs as $| \hat{\pi}_s(t) - \pi(t) | \leq | \hat{\pi}_s(t) - p_{\eta}^t(s) | + \frac{1}{n}$.
 (Note we choose significant pairs as those $(s,t)$ satisfying $p^t_{\eta}(s) \geq \delta$, since then $\pi_s(t) \geq \delta$ by \eqref{eqBwInvariant}; similarly, we choose insignificant pairs as those $(s',t)$ satisfying $p^t_{\eta}(s') < \delta - \eta$, since then $\pi_{s'}(t) < \delta$ by \eqref{eqBwInvariant}.)